-When considering a reverse mortgage for your retirement planning, it’s important to see both sides of the argument.
+When considering a reverse mortgage for your retirement planning, it’s important to see the pros and cons of reverse mortgages.
 By understanding both the pros and the cons of choosing a reverse mortgage, you can better understand if it’s the right choice for you and your family.

 Reverse Mortgage Pros